Aren’t Warm up / Cool Down – exercises the same?

 Check your starting Level

-Be sure to assess your starting intensity level.
+Be sure to check your starting intensity level.
 Factors that contribute to this are:

 When you first begin, you should start with short, slower movements, that don’t require a lot of force.
 A light aerobic activity for five to ten minutes will get blood circulating and increase your body temperature.
 If the intensity of stretching is increased too rapidly it increases your risk of injury, so be sure to increase intensity by no more than five to ten percent per week.

-Static stretches, on the other hand, help muscles relax, realign your muscles and re-establish the normal range of motion of the muscle.
+Static stretches, however, help muscles relax, realign your muscles and re-establish the normal range of motion of the muscle.
 Hold your static stretch for 10 – 30 seconds.

 When you think of flexibility or stretching, do you think of “stretch and hold” stretching?
 This is Static stretching.
 It’s purpose is to increase your range of motion.
 Flexibility is essential if you participate in sports and almost every other activity you can think of.Static exercises are as essential to your overall fitness as strength training, endurance and balance exercises.